Two Streets Back

 An empty room,

-A mattress bare.
+A rotting mattress bare.

 frayed stained carpet,